 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 What is a Distribution?

-Distributions or “distros” can be described as different operating system versions built on top of the underlying Linux Kernel to support a variety of use-cases and preferences.
+Distributions, also called distros, can be described as different operating system versions built on top of the underlying Linux Kernel to support a variety of use-cases and preferences.
 Since all distributions are built on Linux, most are similar and can be used interchangeably.
 Ubuntu, for example, is the most popular for it’s ease of use and the ability to abstract smaller configuration tasks for you by default.
-Arch Linux on the other hand does not provide this simplicity in favor of more control, so that you can fine tune the way that your system functions.
+Arch Linux, on the other hand, favors a high level of control over simplicity so that you can fine tune the way that your system functions.